 By contrast, when we shift downwards, we have no choice: we must place (articulate) the new finger on the string from the air.
 So we now have an additional question (problem): how and when will we do this finger placement (articulation): with a hammered, on-time articulation exactly on the arrival note, or with a smooth glissando into the arrival note on the new finger (which requires a more gentle, anticipated placement of the target finger during the shift) ?
 This is exactly the same question that we have with respect to our upward Assisted Shifts.

 For a smooth, beautiful, lyrical, vocal-style, legato downwards shift, we will need to use the rolling progressive finger substitution that we spoke about above.
 This is the only way we can get a vocal glissando.

 However in a faster (or simply more articulated passage), we don’t need (or even want) this glissando, so in these circumstances we will probably place the higher finger on the string with a fast and clear articulation, directly on the destination note, as we would do in a descending contraction or finger substitution.
 For a downward shift we can decide between these two possibilities.
 For a downward contraction or substitution however, we almost always do the crisp articulation as we only very rarely want to have a downward glissando in these note changes.

-In the following example the same note sequence is presented with two different articulation styles.
-In the first (legato) example we will probably want to do a smooth shift whereas in the second one we will most probably want to do the rapid crisp articulation.
+In the following example, the same note sequence is presented with two different articulation styles.
+In the first two (legato) examples we will probably want to do a smooth shift whereas in the second two examples we will most probably want to do the rapid crisp articulation.

 For more specific practice material for these types of shifts across all the fingerboard regions, click on the following links: